threedi/tema-demo/case-study.md

 ![Kreuzberg bridge before the flood](kreuzberg-before.png)

 So feedback from drones could really help.
-Ideally, they would be able to (perhaps with human intervention) detect that a previously-passable arched bridge was transformed into practically a dam.
+Ideally, they would be able to (perhaps with human intervention) detect that a previously-water-passable arched bridge was transformed into practically a dam.

 Note that there are historical precedents for this situation!
-In 1910, one century earlier, a similar flood occurred.
-At that time, construction activities to extend the railway line in preparation of the first world war resulted in lots of driftwood that clogged many bridges in a similar destructive manner.
+[In 1910](https://en.wikipedia.org/wiki/1910_European_Floods), one century earlier, a similar flood occurred.
+At that time, construction activities to [extend the Ahr valley railway](https://en.wikipedia.org/wiki/D%C3%BCmpelfeld%E2%80%93Lissendorf_railway) line resulted in lots of drifting construction materials that clogged many bridges in a similar destructive manner.
 See the pictures below (from the book "100 Jahre Dümpelfeld-Lissendorf-Jünkerath"):

 ![Floods in 1910](1910-buch.png)

 ## 5: re-calculation based on new conditions

-What was previously an arched bridge might be turned into practically a dam due to half the camping site blocking the arches.
+What was previously an arched bridge might be turned into practically a dam due to tree branches and especially campers from the camping site blocking the arches.
 This can be detected with drones **and fed back into 3Di**.

-Such a dam instead of a bridge will of course rapidly increase the downstream water levels.
+Such a "dam" instead of a bridge will of course rapidly increase the downstream water levels.
 Timely warnings might be handy.

 ## 6: reality